Dr Sarah Thomas

 Biography

 Sarah Thomas has lectured widely in the UK and Australia.
 In 2001 her professional standing was recognised by the award of an Australian Government Centenary Medal for service to Australian society and art.
-She has taught in the History of Art department at Birkbeck since 2013.
-Previously she has taught at Kingston University and UCL.
+She has taught museum cultures and history of art at Birkbeck since 2013.
+She has also taught at Kingston University and UCL.
 She is the inaugural Director of Birkbeck's Centre for Museum Cultures.

-Her current book project is called Slavery and the British Art Collector, 1768-1833.
-By tracing the provenance histories of key works of art, the project examines a core group of collectors (including George Watson Taylor, William Young Ottley, Philip John Miles, Cecilia Douglas and William Beckford), each of whom benefitted financially to a considerable degree from the plantation economy.
+Her current book project is called Chattel: Art, Slavery and the British Collector, 1768-1833 (Paul Mellon Centre Senior Fellowship 2024-25; Leverhulme Trust Research Fellowship 2022-23).
+By tracing the provenance histories of key works of art, the project examines a core group of collectors (including George Watson Taylor, William Young Ottley, Philip John Miles, Cecilia Douglas and William Beckford) who benefitted financially to a considerable degree from the plantation economy.

 Other projects include 'Colonial Ways of Seeing: Caribbean Visual Cultures, 1750-1900' (August 2021).
 This special issue of Atlantic Studies: Global Currents was co-edited with Emily Senior and examines the ways of seeing that emerged under the conditions of slavery and its immediate aftermath.
 How were images and objects produced, circulated and viewed in colonial contexts?
 What forms of resistance are revealed by a focus on visual cultures?
 What traces of Black lives can yet be mined in the fragments and biases of the colonial archive?